nerrorsec/Google-Dorker/README.md

 #2> python3 GoogleDorker.py (This tool is strictly made with python3)

 # Note
+> If you think I am missing something, I accept feedback and comments.
-Constant use of this tool in very short interval of time can make it to fail for a short period of time.
+> Constant use of this tool in very short interval of time can make it to fail for a short period of time.
+> The code is not refactored.